 Apache Iceberg is an open table format for huge analytic datasets.
-Iceberg adds tables to Trino and Spark that use a high-performance format that works just like a SQL table.
+Iceberg adds tables to compute engines including Spark, Trino, PrestoDB, Flink and Hive using a high-performance table format that works just like a SQL table.

 Iceberg avoids unpleasant surprises.
 Schema evolution works and won’t inadvertently un-delete data.
 Users don’t need to know about partitioning to get fast queries.

 - Schema evolution supports add, drop, update, or rename, and has no side-effects

 - Hidden partitioning prevents user mistakes that cause silently incorrect results or extremely slow queries

 - Partition layout evolution can update the layout of a table as data volume or query patterns change

 - Time travel enables reproducible queries that use exactly the same table snapshot, or lets users easily examine changes

 - Version rollback allows users to quickly correct problems by resetting tables to a good state

 Iceberg was built for huge tables.
 Iceberg is used in production where a single table can contain tens of petabytes of data and even these huge tables can be read without a distributed SQL engine.